What Parts of the Brain Does Autism Affect

 Autism is a complex condition that is not yet well understood.
 However, researchers have made progress in understanding how the brains of people with autism differ from those of neurotypical individuals.
+ABA therapy at home can be a beneficial option for individuals with autism, offering tailored support in familiar environments.

 Several brain differences have been identified in people with autism.
 These include differences in the structure and function of certain brain regions, as well as differences in overall brain size.